 A year at Maalot Yerushalayim opens the door to professional employment opportunities.
 Our highly accomplished and professional chol teachers are yirei shamayim who inspire our students while giving them sophisticated skills.
 Our program offers the following academic tracks

-STUDENTS OF THE PAST 2 YEARS HAVE PURSUED THE FOLLOWING DEGREES
+STUDENTS OF THE PAST FEW YEARS HAVE TRANSFERED THEIR MAALOT CREDITS TO EARN THE FOLLOWING DEGREES

 - BA Psychology